dylanmc/CryptoBook/src/2_EncodingData.md

 ~~~

 This shows that if we apply our naive addition to $-1 + 3$, we get the
 unfortunate answer -4.
+Wouldn't it be cool if there were a way to store
+negative numbers in a way that the addition process we already know
+would just work out?
 It turns out that if you represent negative numbers by
 flipping the bits and adding one, you can do arithmetic using simple unsigned
 operations and have the answers work out right.
+This method of encoding
+signed numbers is called _two's complement_.

-To get a four-bit -1 in two's complement, here's the process:
+For example, to get a four-bit -1 in two's complement, here's the process:

 ~~~
 Step 1: 0001   <- +1